-And it’s not just English skills (although Argentina ranks as the top country in Latin America and is above China, Russia, and even India, according to the EF 2019 English Proficiency Index).
+And it’s not just English skills (although Argentina ranks as the top country in Latin America and is above China, Russia, and even India, according to the EF 2020 English Proficiency Index).
 It’s the rich educational background that allows even so-called “techies” to relate to other team members, no matter what discipline they represent.
-And it’s why business managers are able to break down communication barriers and get to the heart of the matter when speaking to stakeholders who don’t have a technical background.
+And it’s why business managers and software engineers are able to break down communication barriers and get to the heart of the matter when speaking to stakeholders who don’t have a technical background.

 4. An incredibly convenient time zone